 He pledged to always be “a faithful subject of the Holy See” and wrote: “Christ I know; Luther I know not.
 The Roman Church I know, and death will not part me from it till the Church departs from Christ.”
 He didn’t recant his beliefs (Anthony Froud, Life and Letters of Erasmus, 1900, 86, 279, 261).

 Page 125 shows a chart linking the NIV Bible to its Zondervan publisher (formerly owned by Harper Collins Inc.) and this links to the Satanic Bible and the News Corporation owned by Rupert Murdoch, a Catholic knight.
 This is guilt by association.
-It was intended to link the NIV with “Catholic Church” or “The Satanic Bible” in people’s minds.
-In the absence of solid facts, the authors resort to inflaming the emotions of their readers.
+It was intended to link the NIV with “Catholic Church” or “The Satanic Bible” in reader’s minds.
+In the absence of solid facts, the authors resort to inflaming emotions.

 We are told: “Nimrod had hated Shem and all followers of God Almighty so he started to persecute them with the help of his secret police.” (p.
 32) “Nimrod and his wife demanded human sacrifices, which were devoured by him and his priests.” (p.
 33)

-There is no Biblical or extra-biblical evidence that (a) Nimrod had a wife (b) started a religion (c) Shem had followers or that they were persecuted (d) Shem killed Nimrod.
+There is no Biblical or extra-biblical evidence that: (a) Nimrod had a wife (b) started a religion or was worshipped as a god (c) Shem had followers let alone persecuted and (d) Shem killed Nimrod.
 In fact, there is no historical record of Nimrod; only a possibility that he is the same as Gilgamesh.

 8. On pg 40, Satan tells Nimrod’s widow, “Stick with me, Semiramis, and I will make you the Queen of heaven!”
 Holding up her baby to the Babylonians, Semiramis says “Behold Nimrod, your slain and risen god!” (p 41).